dennisbirch/DBBuilder/README.markdown

 *  `+ (NSDictionary *)overriddenColumnNames` - Lets you specify names for table columns used for DBTableRepresentation subclass properties.
 You can use this method to adapt to existing table columns that store a foreign key ID to another object's table.
 DBBuilder automatically creates column names for such properties formatted as <property-name>_id.
 If that won't work with an existing database table you need to access, return an NSDictionary with the property name as key and the column name to use as the value.
 Be sure to match capitalization as case-sensitive comparisons are used.

 ##Demo Projects
 The DBBuilder archive includes both iOS and Mac demo projects.
 They exercise a range of functionality.
 They demonstrate implementing a simple database application, and includes a number of unit tests that may help guide you in using DBBuilder in your own projects.
+They are not meant to be examples of good UI.

 You can run the iOS demo project with the iOS 7 or later simulator.
-The Mac demo project has been set to use OS X as its deployment target, but may work with earlier versions of OS X.
+The Mac demo project has been set to use OS X 10.9 as its deployment target, but may work with earlier versions of OS X.

 ##Using DBBBuilder in your own Projects
 To use DBBuilder in your own Cocoa projects, you need to copy the source files within the "DBBuilder-Classes" folder into your project.
 You will also need to add FMDB to your project as mentioned above.